ColdIV/dependency-manager/README.md

 # Run
 To run, just run `exampleProgram` normally, without bothering to install any of the dependencies. **dpm** will handle that for you.

-# Install
-To install run the following script in your computers / turtles console:

-`pastebin run FuQ3WvPs KqhwihZr dpm`

 # dpm arguments
 There are a bunch of commands you can use with the Dependency Manager (dpm):